This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 For any content issues please Contact Us.

-According to the Morbidity and Mortality Weekly Report (MMWR), the “average lifetime costs per person were estimated at $1,014,000 for persons with mental retardation, $921,000 for persons with cerebral palsy, $383,000 for persons with hearing loss, and $601,000 for persons with vision impairment.”[1]
+According to the Morbidity and Mortality Weekly Report (MMWR), the “average lifetime costs per person were estimated at $1,014,000.”
+This includes “$921,000 for persons with cerebral palsy, $383,000 for persons with hearing loss, and $601,000 for persons with vision impairment.”[1]

-These figures do not represent or include any out of pocket expenses that parents or guardians may pay, including lost wages, trips to the emergency room, over-the-counter medications, caregiving expenses, and more.
+These figures do not represent or include any out-of-pocket expenses that parents or guardians may pay, including lost wages, trips to the emergency room, over-the-counter medications, caregiving expenses, and more.

-The above financial figures can fluctuate, depending on the severity of the child’s cerebral palsy, insurance reimbursement, and other associated conditions.
+The above financial figures can fluctuate depending on the severity of the child’s cerebral palsy, insurance reimbursement, and other associated conditions.
 Unfortunately, these costs will only increase in time.

 National Expenses

-The U.S. also pays a significant amount each year in order to help people living with cerebral palsy.
+The U.S. also pays a significant amount each year to help people living with cerebral palsy.
 For example, the nation spends around $9.2 billion each year to cover expenses related to early mortality and those with cerebral palsy who cannot work.

 Other national expenses include over $1 billion for supplying medications, hospital stays, physician visits, therapies, long-term care, and more.
-An additional $1.05 billion is spent on educational costs and home modification expenses.
+An additional $1.05 billion is spent on educational and home modification expenses.

 According to the Centers for Disease Control and Prevention (CDC), out of all children who were enrolled in Medicaid in 2005, those with cerebral palsy required the highest expenses.[2]
-In fact, medical expenses for children with cerebral palsy are ten times higher when compared to children without the disorder.

-There are a number of medical expenses that go along with cerebral palsy, depending on the severity and the type of CP the child has.
+There are several medical expenses related to treatment for cerebral palsy, depending on the severity and the type of CP the child has.
 The more severe the disorder, the higher the expense.
-In general, cerebral palsy expenses can include:

 - Payments or copayments for doctor visits